 Financial aid from MIT can be used for study abroad, and your award will be adjusted for costs like roundtrip airfare.
 If you receive financial aid, discuss your study abroad plans with the Student Financial Aid Office at least one term before you travel.

 Before meeting with your financial aid officer, gather information about tuition, fees, and cost of living for your study abroad program, as well as information on airfare and any other costs.
 Fill out the Study Away/Abroad Packet, which you can get from Student Financial Services in 11-320.

 Scholarships for summer and IAP study abroad programs are available from GECD for undergraduates.
-These scholarships are provided by different sources within and outside of MIT.
-They support program costs (tuition and fees), airfare, and related expenses, even if the program is not managed by MIT.
+These scholarships are provided by different sources within and outside of MIT to support program costs (tuition and fees), airfare, and related expenses, even if the program is not managed by MIT.
 Amounts vary, from partial to full funding, depending on the program and financial need.
 Funding will be disbursed in advance of the program, based on a written agreement with GECD.